webmanager2009/webmanager20091/README.md

 ---
 # Task № 11
 ## Array Contains One
 <div>An array of numbers with values 0 and 1 is given.
-You need to check that all values in the array are equal to 1.</div>
+It is necessary to check that all values in the array are equal to 1.</div>
 <div>For example, [0, 1] - false, [1, 1] - true.</div>

 ---
 # Task № 12
 ## Sequence Array
 <div>An array of numbers with values 0 and 1 is given.
-You need to check that the array contains sequences of three or more ones.</div>
+It is necessary to check that the array contains sequences of three or more ones.</div>
 For example, [0, 1, 1] - false, [1, 1, 1] - true.

 ---
 # Task № 13
 ## Mono Array
 <div>Numeric array is given.
-You need to check that all the values in the array are the same.</div>
+It is necessary to check that all the values in the array are the same.</div>
 For example, [0, 0, 0] - true, [1, 1, 1] - true, [0, 1, 1] - false.

 ---
 # Task № 14
 ## Reverse Phrase
 <div>Sentence is given.
-You need to rearrange the words in the reverse order.</div>
+It is necessary to rearrange the words in the reverse order.</div>
 For example, "program and earn" -> "earn and program".

 ---